Kwon So-hyun: 4Minute and solo activities

 Kwon, along with 11 other female idols, took part in the 2013 KBS Lunar New Year variety show, "Princess Project – Resurrection of the Royal Family", a spin-off based on the 2012 MBC hit drama The Moon That Embraces the Sun.

 Kwon was selected as a "Special MC" for Weekly Idol's Second Idol Awards.
 She later reprised her role in the episodes featuring 2YOON and Huh Gak, alongside BtoB's Ilhoon.

 Kwon, along with teammates Heo Ga-yoon and Nam Ji-hyun, took part in the archery segment of the 2013 Idol Star Athletics-Archery Championships.
 The team later competed in another archery competition against Sistar on Dream Team in June.

 On June 5, 2013, Kwon and Heo took part in the ceremonial first pitch for the LG Twins against the Doosan Bears.
 Heo threw the first ball whilst Kwon was on the plate to bat.

-On October 22, it was announced that Kwon will play the lead in the movie Hwanggu, in which she plays a spirited young college student who supports her boyfriend as struggles to win the national taekwondo title and also the prejudices of a multi-ethnical family he experiences, having a Korean mother and Filipino father.
+On October 22, it was announced that Kwon will play the lead in the movie Hwanggu, in which she plays a spirited young college student who supports her boyfriend as he struggles to win the national taekwondo title and also the prejudices of a multi-ethnical family he experiences, having a Korean mother and Filipino father.

 On January 13, 2014, Kwon took part in an archery competition in 2014 Idol Star Athletics Championship.
 She went to the final round and won gold medal against Sistar's Bora.

 On December 17, 2014, was revealed that Kwon will be in a special project girl group of composers Hyung Don and Defconn's new project group for Hitmaker, together with G.NA, After School's Lizzy and Kara's Youngji.
 The MV teaser for Hitmaker's first project girl group Chamsonyeo, was released on February 12, 2015.
 The song is called "Magic Words" and was officially released on February 20.

 Post-disbandment and acting career

 After the disbandment of 4Minute, Kwon left Cube Entertainment and joined 935 Entertainment.
 She switched to TheCNT three years later.
 She made a cameo appearance as a victim in Criminal Minds and landed more substantial roles in the romantic comedy The Secret Life of My Secretary and the thriller Class of Lies.

+On September 8, 2025, Kwon returned to Cube Entertainment to continue her acting career under the agency.